photo by Janko Ferlič on Unsplash

 Here are some tips and tricks to help you get the nourishment you need:

-Aim to eat wild fish several times per week.
-Fish is the best place to get fully-formed EPA and DHA, both of which are critical for brain development, so make sure you’re consuming it at least 3 times per week.
+Aim to eat wild fish and seafood several times per week.
+Fish is the best place to get fully-formed EPA and DHA, both of which are critical for brain development, so make sure you’re consuming it at least 2-3 times per week.

 Consume lots of full fat coconut milk, coconut oil, and coconut butter.
 Coconut is the richest food source of lauric acid, which helps build your baby’s immune system.